 As the National Museum of Organized Crime and Law Enforcement, our mission is “To advance the public understanding of organized crime’s history and impact on American society.”
 To tell the story of law enforcement’s battle with fighting crime is crucial in fulfilling our mission statement.
 The Museum has consulted with law enforcement professionals in Las Vegas and beyond to seek their advice on the best training practices to emulate at the Museum.

-Where will the speakeasy and distillery be located?
+Where are the speakeasy and distillery located?

-Will they be serving cocktails from the early 20th century?
+Does The Underground speakeasy serve cocktails from the early 20th century?